flux-framework/flux-core/doc/man7/flux-environment.rst

    version 4 addresses.
 Setting this variable to any value in the broker's environment causes it to prefer version 6 addresses.

+.. envvar:: FLUX_IPADDR_HOSTNAME

+   Force PMI bootstrap to assign the broker an address associated with a particular network interface, like ``eth0``.

 CUSTOM OUTPUT FORMATS
 =====================